A Stress System that Doesn't Listen to You

 Almost as fast as these changes happen, your muscles tense up through a different nervous pathway called somato-sensory system.
 As soon as you see, hear, smell or even think of a threat or demand, your brain sends signals directly to your muscles to tense up and get ready for action.
 Again, an imaginary or perceived threat would do the same.
 Ever wondered why back and shoulder aches are the first signs of chronic stress?

 Now you are ready or as some say, "fired up"!
 Ready to fight, flee or meet other demands because the limbic system does not discriminate.
 To it, a threat is a threat and demand is a demand!
-Same things happen if you run the race, play soccer, engage in an intimate encounter, give a talk, face your demanding boss, argue with your better half, tackle financial problems, worry about children, endure traffic jams etc.
+Same things happen if you run the race, play soccer, engage in an intimate encounter, go for a brisk walk, give a talk, face your demanding boss, argue with your better half, tackle financial problems, worry about children, endure traffic jams...

 But wait!
 Those sympathetic nerve endings contain only a tiny amount of adrenalin.
 The effects won't last.
 In a few seconds you'll be out of adrenaline!
 Oh no!

 By the order of "general hypothalamus", the adrenal medulla (inner part) releases a generous amount into your blood stream.
 It gets to the organs in no time, within 20 seconds!
-Now you are "really fired up" for the duration.
+Now you are "really fired up" for the duration with no shortage of adrenaline.

 Other hormones will soon follow.
 Cortisol and aldosterone from the adrenal cortex (outer part) pour in to raise your blood sugar and retain more salt.

 How long will it last?
 The fight is over in a few minutes.
-The race or soccer, a little longer.
+The race, soccer, or walk, a little longer.
 The talk, may be in thirty minutes.
 Intimate encounter?
 Well it depends!
 Not a very long time anyway.
 Now finished with any of those activities you are ready to relax.
 The other component of the autonomous nervous system, parasympathetic, takes over by producing a hormone called Acetylcholine.

 Now everything reverses.
 Heart slows down.
 Blood pressure returns to normal.
 Breathing slows.
 Your muscles, bladder and bowel all relax.
 You feel good and satisfied.

-You didn't need any of those changes to start with, let alone for such long periods of time.
+In those types of scenarios, you didn't need any of the changes to start with, let alone for such long periods of time.
 But your body did it any way!
 You see, stress responses are equal opportunity responses.
 They are non-specific.
-They happen regardless of the type of threat or demand, real or percieved.
+They happen regardless of the type of threat or demand, real or perceived.

 The stress system does very well at what it was designed to do.
 Get you out of trouble, make you survive and meet the short-term demands.
 It doesn't really listen to you unless you learn to talk its language!